Banff Jasper Collection

 Lake Annette

 The Lake Annette loop brings winter hikers along a well-marked trail, encircled in vistas of alpine landscapes.
-Lake Annette’s frozen surface invites a sense of tranquility and calm, and a journey along its frozen shores serves as meditation in motion.
+Lake Annette’s frozen surface invites a sense of tranquility and calm, and a journey along its snowy shores serves as meditation in motion.
 Pack along a winter lunch to enjoy on the beach area picnic table at the end of your hike.

 Access: Follow Highway 16 east towards Edmonton.
 Take the Maligne Lake Road across the Athabasca River and make your first right towards Jasper Park Lodge.
 Take the left turn at one kilometer towards Lake Annette.